JackBurdick/FAU_DeepLearning/README.md

 # FAU_DeepLearning
-This project involves bla bla bla
+This project involves bla bla bla (to do)